StimulCross/nestjs-ttl-cache/README.md

 Some of these options will override the corresponding settings defined in the decorator's [options]

 - `returnCached` – Specifies whether to return the cached value.
 When set to `false`, the original method is executed regardless of a cached result, and the new result then replaces the cached one.
 The default value is `true`.
-- `useSharedCache` – Determines if a specific method call should use a shared cache across multiple class instances, even when the [@Cacheable](#cacheable) decorator is applied to the class.
+- `useSharedCache` – Determines if a specific method call should use a shared cache across multiple class instances, even when the [@IsolatedCache](#isolatedcache) decorator is applied to the class.
 By default, it adopts the value defined in the [@Cached decorator options](#cached-options).

 > [!IMPORTANT]
 > To enable argument options, `useArgumentOptions` must be set to `true` in the decorator options; otherwise, they will be ignored.